balanceit/storypark_screener/README.md

 ## Question 4
 ### Display all staff, ordered by name, who live within 2km of our office.

 I really liked this one, was fun to work through and reverse engineer the equation.
-Bringing back all my trigonoitry maths from school.
-Was a little amazed that it was still in there somewhere.
+Bringing back all my trigonometry maths from school.
+Was a little amazed that it was still in there somewhere (kind of ;]).

 To run the tests